kth-tcs/x86optimiser/README.md

   ```
   Note: Password is stoke

-Step 6.
+Step 6 (incase you get an error message that your docker container is already running).
 To stop and remove the docker container follow the steps as below:

 ```
      sudo docker container ls -a